andrew/ultimate-awesome/README.md

 - [awesome-hacking-locations](https://github.com/daviddias/awesome-hacking-locations) - :computer: :coffee: List of Awesome Hacking Locations, organised by Country and City, listing if it features power and wifi.
 - [free-for-life](https://github.com/wdhdev/free-for-life) - A massive list including a huge amount of products and services that are completely free!.
 - [Awesome-GPTs](https://github.com/lxfater/Awesome-GPTs) - 1000+ GPTs and 10 categories.
 80+ Leaked Prompt，Awesome，chatgpt，Ai，prompt.
+- [Awesome-LiDAR-Camera-Calibration](https://github.com/Deephome/Awesome-LiDAR-Camera-Calibration) - A Collection of LiDAR-Camera-Calibration Papers, Toolboxes and Notes .
 - [awesome-graphics](https://github.com/ericjang/awesome-graphics) - Curated list of computer graphics tutorials and resources.
+- [awesome-cg-vfx-pipeline](https://github.com/cgwire/awesome-cg-vfx-pipeline) - List of open-source technologies that help in the process of building a pipeline for CG and VFX productions.
 - [awesome-image-captioning](https://github.com/zhjohnchan/awesome-image-captioning) - A curated list of image captioning and related area resources. :-).
 - [awesome-grounding](https://github.com/TheShadow29/awesome-grounding) - Awesome grounding: A curated list of research papers in visual grounding.
 - [Awesome-LLMs-on-device](https://github.com/NexaAI/Awesome-LLMs-on-device) - Awesome LLMs on Device: A Comprehensive Survey.